kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 A marker label to indicate that the node is used to run {{< glossary_tooltip text="control plane" term_id="control-plane" >}} components.
 The kubeadm tool applies this label to the control plane nodes that it manages.
 Other cluster management tools typically also set this taint.

 You can label control plane nodes with this label to make it easier to schedule Pods only onto these nodes, or to avoid running Pods on the control plane.
-If this label set, [EndpointSlice controller](/docs/concepts/services-networking/topology-aware-routing/#implementation-control-plane) ignores that node.
+If this label is set, [EndpointSlice controller](/docs/concepts/services-networking/topology-aware-routing/#implementation-control-plane) ignores that node while calculating Topology Aware Hints.

 ### node-role.kubernetes.io/control-plane {#node-role-kubernetes-io-control-plane-taint}